Photograph Lightning with your iPhone with NightCap Camera

 This is ideal for lightning, because it means you can leave it capturing until you get a good lightning strike.

-1. Tap the The camera options button to open the Camera Options
+- Tap the to open the Camera Options

 3. Adjusting the picture